typedclojure/typedclojure/typed/cljs.analyzer/README.md

 ## Differences from tools.analyzer

-core.typed.analyzer.js is a heavily modified variant of tools.analyzer.
+typed.cljs.analyzer is a heavily modified variant of tools.analyzer.
 If you're familiar with the latter, here's what this library does differently.

 - Adds an `:unanalyzed` AST node that just holds a `:form` and `:env`.